jaredhendrickson13/pfsense-api/README.md

 ### 1. Apply Interfaces

 Apply pending interface updates.
-This will apply the current configuration for each interface.<br><br>
+This will apply the current configuration for each interface.
+This endpoint returns no data.<br><br>

 _Requires at least one of the following privileges:_ [`page-all`, `page-interfaces-assignnetworkports`]